bitsofcotton/p0/README.md

 # Tips on improvement on continuity
 We can logscale input then expscale output.
 This causes improve continuity but this isn't implemented.

+# Tips on non linear
+We can log scale input (both x,y-axis).
+This causes some series of automorphic form to get better result on this.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU